 It’s easy to see why cake pops are so popular.
 I mean, portable cake!
 Not only are they scrumptious (and slightly addicting) but they’re so pretty and so easy to make.
 Cracking open that chocolate exterior and discovering that chewy goodness on the inside is a dangerously delicious undertaking.

 A bite-sized, and no-mess treat, means there’s always a reason to enjoy them.
-This easy guide to making cake pops will have you set for Valentine’s day and beyond.
-Food on a stick has never been so fancy!
+This easy guide to making cake pops will have you set for the perfect Valentine’s Day dessert and beyond.
+Food on a stick has never been so fancy and if you don’t have sticks, make this cake ball recipe instead.

 - Add the stick.
 In a small dish, melt the chocolate wafers in the microwave.
 Start with 30-second intervals, mixing in between.
 Once melted, dip one end of the cake pop into the melted chocolate then push it into the cake pop.
 Repeat until all balls have a stick, then place them into the freezer to solidify.